Display Patient Information Leaflets

 After your operation you will have several drips, drains and tubes in place:

-An intravenous (IV) drip is used to give you fluids until you are able to drink normally
+An intravenous (IV) drip is used to give you fluids until you are able to drink normally.

 naso-gastric (NG) tube is a fine tube that passes down your nose into your stomach and allows any fluids to be removed so that you don’t feel sick.
-This allows the area of the operation to recover
+This allows the area of the operation to recover.

-An abdominal drain is a tube inserted near your abdominal (tummy) wound to help drain off fluid and prevent swelling
+An abdominal drain is a tube inserted near your abdominal (tummy) wound to help drain off fluid and prevent swelling.

-A urinary catheter is a tube (catheter) put into the bladder to drain your urine into a collecting bag
+A urinary catheter is a tube (catheter) put into the bladder to drain your urine into a collecting bag.

 Reducing the risk of developing deep vein thrombosis (blood clots) – DVT Prophylaxis

-You will wear TED stockings which help to maintain circulation in the leg and reduce the risk of blood clots forming (DVT – deep vein thrombosis).
+You may wear TED stockings which help to maintain circulation in the leg and reduce the risk of blood clots forming (DVT – deep vein thrombosis).
 You will wear them for the whole of your hospital stay.
 You will also be given a daily injection of a blood thinning medicine (Clexane) which you will need to carry on using for 28 days once discharged from hospital.

 Pain Control

-It is important that your pain is well controlled so that you can
+It is important that your pain is well controlled so that you can.

-• walk about
+• walk about.

-• breathe deeply
+• breathe deeply.

-• eat, drink and sleep well
+• eat, drink and sleep well.

-• recover more quickly
+• recover more quickly.

 If at any time you feel your pain is not well controlled, it is important that you tell a member of the team.